wilsonianb/ofc-bootstrap/USER_GUIDE.md

 # ofc-bootstrap user-guide

-You will need admin access to a Kubernetes cluster, some CLI tooling and a GitHub.com account or admin access to a self-hosted GitLab instance.
+You will need admin access to a Kubernetes cluster and some CLI tooling.

 ## Pre-reqs